 How do I take a photo of a "tree in action"?

 Urban Forestry encourages creativity in entries!
-Trees are providing all types of benefits all the time, but entries should show that benefit being experienced by someone/something.
-In example, rather than showing a tree by itself in a field for the benefit of “shade”, a photo of a person sitting on a park bench beneath a tree’s canopy actually illustrates that benefit.
-Trees provide wildlife habitat, but what evidence can you spot that shows this habitat?
-A nest?
-A foraging animal?
+Trees are providing all types of benefits all the time, but entries should illustrate the impact of that benefit.
+In example, rather than showing a tree by itself in a field for the benefit of “shade”, show the shade benefit being experienced by someone/something.
+How does shade impact your life?
+Energy savings, or a cool place to sit and reflect?
 Pay attention to the details and be creative!
 We look forward to seeing the ideas that participants come up with.

 Who may enter?